Lifelong New Yorker Melissa Schneider made the leap to the “Sixth Borough”

 Moving to Long Island, she explains, made perfect sense.
 Both she and her husband have family on Long Island and, quickly, they settled in Roslyn, building a house and diving into suburban living.
 Something, though, was missing.

-“About four or five years after we moved to Roslyn, my husband had a chance to go to Palm Beach County for work,” she says.
+“About four or five years after we moved to Roslyn, we had a chance to go to Palm Beach County,” she says.
 “My only Florida frame of reference at that point was Miami Beach.
 My grandparents were from Cuba and lived in Miami.
 We spent every break with them.
 But I knew nothing about Boca.
 I had to figure it all out—it was like a totally foreign land to us.”

 Exploring the South Florida Suburbs…Solo